Books of Remembrance

 The Legislative Library at Ontario's Parliament has copies of four of the Books of Remembrance - the First World War Book of Remembrance, the Second World War Book of Remembrance, the Merchant Navy Book of Remembrance, and the Newfoundland Book of Remembrance.

-A copy of the Second World War Book of Remembrance, shown here on display in the lobby of Ontario's Legislative Building in 2019, contains more than 44,000 names of Canadians who died during the war.
+The Second World War Book of Remembrance, shown here on display in the lobby of Ontario's Legislative Building in 2019, contains more than 44,000 names of Canadians who died during the war.
 Artist Alan Beddoe from Ottawa created the book.
 In addition to the names of those who lost their lives, he included pages commemorating particular actions, battles, and places that were significant to Canadians during the war.